wangwenx190/framelesshelper/README.md

 - Future versions
   - [ ] Linux: Support runtime theme switching.
   - [ ] Linux: Move window resize area outside of the client area.
+  - [ ] macOS: Move window resize area outside of the client area.
   - [ ] More feature requests are welcome!

+## Requiredments

+- Compiler: a modern compiler which supports C++17 at least.
+- Qt version: using the latest stable version of Qt is highly recommended, the minimum supported version is Qt 5.6.
+- Qt modules: QtCore and QtGui for the core module, QtWidgets for the widgets module, QtQml QtQuick QtQuickControls2 QtQuickTemplates2 for the quick module.
+- CMake & ninja: the newer, the better.

 ## Build